sppmacd/sppmacd.github.io/_posts/2023-01-21-storage-engine-for-essadb.md

 ## Summary

 As you can see, this format is not great and needs many tweaks.
-For now, we don't care about backwards compatibility so we can add or remove fields to the header, for example
+For now, we don't care about backwards compatibility so we can add or remove fields to the header, for example.

 If you weren't bored by this article and you have read it in the whole, thanks and until next time!